 How Do You Decide Which Tender Plants To Bring Indoors?

-Although it's tempting to want to move every plant you have in a container indoors for the winter, it is also impractical.
-You and the plants will fare much better if you run through the following checklist and keep only the plants that meet the criteria.
+Although it's tempting to want to move every plant you have been growing in a container indoors for the winter, it is also impractical.
+You and the plants will fare much better if you run through the following checklist and keep only the plants that meet these criteria.

 - Never bring in a plant with pests or a disease.
 Don't try to convince yourself that you'll quarantine the plant until it's been coaxed back into health.
 Problems spread more quickly among indoor plants than in the garden.
 There are no natural predators of insects in the house and indoor conditions can be ideal for a disease to spread.
 Check all plants thoroughly for any signs of problems, before you bring them indoors.

 - Give dibs to your favorite plants, the ones you've been coddling for years, like a bay tree, anything you've trained into a standard, and sentimental favorites.
 Of course, expensive splurges are worth the effort, too, if you have the room.

 - If the plant would look good as a houseplant, bring it in and use it as one.
 Many people have the light to successfully winter geraniums, fuchsia, begonias, and even passion flower, in full bloom.
 They may not look as lush as they would outdoors, but it's still nice to have something blooming in winter and they'll be ready to start blooming outdoors early in the spring.

 - If you have the room, you might also consider bringing in some small pepper or tomato plants.
 These are actually tropical perennials and given enough light, will continue to produce fruits all winter.
 Tomatoes need a large pot.
 You'll have more success growing a compact, patio variety.
 Cherry tomatoes and small-fruited peppers like chilies or cherry varieties will fruit easiest and give you a higher yield.
 Just keep in mind that there are no insects or gentle breezes indoors to pollinate your plants.
 That will be up to you.
 Here are some more tips on growing vegetables indoors.

 Alternatives to Bringing Outdoor Plants In as Houseplants